Neutron drip line of $Z=9-11$ isotopic chains: RESULTS AND DISCUSSIONS

 \subsection{Neon isotopes}

-In Fig.~\ref{fig3}, we show the odd-even mass staggerings of the neon isotopes.
-The theoretical results are consistent with the experimental data, with the exception of $^{20}$Ne for the BCS method.
+In Fig.~\ref{fig3}, we demonstrate the odd-even mass staggerings of neon isotopes.
+The theoretical results are consistent with experimental data, with the exception of $^{20}$Ne for the BCS method.
 We note that in the BCS method, only the orbital $2s_{1/2}$ is occupied.
-But in the FBCS approach, both $2s_{1/2}$ and $1d_{5/2}$ orbitals are occupied.
-That explains why the FBCS approach can better reproduce the empirical pairing gap of $^{20}$Ne.
+However, in the FBCS approach, both $2s_{1/2}$ and $1d_{5/2}$ orbitals are occupied.
+This explains why the FBCS approach can better reproduce the empirical pairing gap of $^{20}$Ne.

-In Fig.~\ref{fig4}, the one- and two-neutron separation energies of the neon isotopes are compared with the experimental data.
-We note that the overall agreement is quite good with the exception of $^{30}$Ne.
-For the drip line nucleus, the BCS method predicts $N=26$, while the FBCS method predicts $N=24$.
-The experimental $S_{2N}$ for $^{34}$Ne is almost vanishing.
+In Fig.~\ref{fig4}, the one- and two-neutron separation energies of neon isotopes are compared with the experimental data.
+The overall agreement is reasonable, with the exception of $^{30}$Ne.
+For the drip-line nucleus, the BCS method predicts $N=26$, while the FBCS method predicts $N=24$.
+The experimental $S_{2N}$ for $^{34}$Ne almost vanishes.
 Our FBCS result is qualitatively consistent with the latest experimental data~\cite{PhysRevLett.123.212501}.
-Ref.~\cite{Tanihata:1994wr} also conjectured $^{34}$Ne to be the neutron dripline nucleus for the neon isotopes, the same as the Monte Carlo Shell Model (MCSM) model with various particle-hole excitations taken into account~\cite{PhysRevC.60.054315}.
+The authors of Ref.~\cite{Tanihata:1994wr} also conjectured $^{34}$Ne to be a neutron drip-line nucleus for neon isotopes, the same as the Monte Carlo Shell Model (MCSM) with various particle-hole excitations taken into account~\cite{PhysRevC.60.054315}.